 Homosexual male players in football history

-According to research results, fans would like to see homophobia taken out of football, that the FA were not doing enough to tackle the issue and that they would be comfortable to see a player on their team come out of the closet.
+According to research findings, football supporters would like to see homophobia eliminated, believe the FA is not doing enough to address the issue, and would feel at ease if a member of their team came out as gay.

 He came out as gay in June 2018, making him the only out man in any of the big five American sports leagues or any top-division professional men's national soccer league.